hrmnjt/resume/resume.typ

         May 2015 - Jun 2019
     ]
 )
-- For leading US Airline, optimized recommender system to create a 30% significant lift in yearly revenue.
-Worked on reverse engineering performance of real-time recommendations (based on Oracle RTD) used for airlines check-in process
+- (United Airlines) optimized recommender system (by reverse engineering Oracle RTD) to create a 30% significant lift in yearly revenue
-- For leading UK retailer, built data and platform infrastucuture for retail pricing and inventory management.
+- (Tesco) Built data and platform infrastucuture for retail pricing and inventory management
-- For MAF, built backend and data pipelines for internal employee application serving 46K employees with 150+ MAUs
+- (MAF) Built backend and data infra for internal employee application serving 46K employees with 150+ MAUs
-- For MAF, built a configuration based framework for to run data integration and ETL tasks.
-Enabled 140+ data pipelines from 15 varied data sources to enable BI and analytics use cases
+- (MAF) Built a configuration based ETL framework on on-prem Hadoop infra (140 pipelines, 10TB volume, 15 data sources)

 == Education
 #subheadingline()